samwaugh/MMM-BME680/README.md

 # MMM-BME680

-THIS IS A FORK IN DEVELOPMENT!!!
-CODE NOT TESTED

 This is an extension for the [MagicMirror²](https://github.com/MichMich/MagicMirror).
 It monitors temperature, humidity, air pressure and gas levels from [BME-680 sensor](https://www.bosch-sensortec.com/products/environmental-sensors/gas-sensors/bme680/).
 The BME-680 produces data within the following ranges:

 - Pressure: 300-1100 hPa